MantasAbr/Carbbit/README.md

 *  clearing Expo cache (```shift + r``` while Expo is running)
 *  crying for help

-#### If the SQL file is changed, the Docker container needs its volumes removed and to be rebuilt:
+#### If backend or database code is changed, the Docker container needs its volumes removed and to be rebuilt:
 ```
 $ docker-compose down -v                        # remove volumes (if any)
-$ docker-compose build --no-cache db    # rebuild database container
+$ docker-compose build --no-cache db express    # rebuild database container
 ```
 Then you can start Docker normally with ```docker-compose up```
 # Running the tests